Alee14/AleeBot/CONTRIBUTING.md

 # Contributing to AleeBot
-If you want to help me make AleeBot you must get NodeJS to make AleeBot work.
-Include the GPL-3.0 license too and follow the following format when you create a new file:
+If you want to help me make AleeBot you must get NodeJS to make AleeBot work.\n Include the GPL-3.0 license too and follow the following format when you create a new file:
 ```
 /****************************************